hilalkr/hilalkr/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/LMcB8XospGZO8UQq87/giphy.gif" width="350" style="max-width: 100%;">

 <p>
 👩‍💻 I’m a Python developer with experience in web scraping, data cleaning, and processing.
 I work on extracting and organizing data using tools like BeautifulSoup, Selenium, and pandas.
-Currently, I’m focusing on improving my skills in data analysis and reporting to better understand and present insights. 🚀
+Currently, I’m focusing on improving my skills in data analysis and reporting to better understand and present insights🚀
 </p>

 <p>